 FBG Supplier / Contractor

-Note: This is not in any form of paid advertisement.
-For the avoidance of any doubt, all paid advertisement will be explicitly marked or labelled 'paid ads'; all other not marked or labelled are published as good will.
+This list is not in any form of paid advertisement.
+For the avoidance of any doubt, all paid advertisement will be explicitly marked or labelled 'paid ads'; all other not marked or labelled are published as free good will.

 Highly cited FBG Basic Research

 K. O. Hill, and G. Meltz, "Fiber Bragg grating technology fundamentals and overview," IEEE Journal of Lightwave Technology (JLT), vol. 15, no. 8, pp. 1263-1276, Aug.
 1997.
 DOI: 10.1109/50.618320 [View at Publisher]